auroraGPT-ANL/inference-gateway/README.md

 export CLIENT_SECRET="<Your-Gateway-Service-API-Globus-App-Client-Secret>"
 ```

-Make a request to Globus Auth to attach a scope to your API client:
+Make a request to Globus Auth to attach an `action_all` scope to your API client.
+The `curl` command below will also embed a dependent Globus Group scope to the main scope, which is needed for the API to query the user's Group memberships during the authorization process.
 ```bash
 curl -X POST -s --user $CLIENT_ID:$CLIENT_SECRET \
     https://auth.globus.org/v2/api/clients/$CLIENT_ID/scopes \